aditya2994/TDSP_Zippy/Docs/Data_Report/Data Defintion.md

 * The dataset is comprised of data from four different sources - AMLK (2017, 2018), Campaign Data (Who were targeted, who responded etc.), Credit data, and MACVAT.
 The data is already preprocessed and is stored in Humana >> at-dhasandbox-central-rg >> humana – Blobs >> synthetic.

 A brief decription of the data sources -
-* AMLK : Amerilink - This is the third party demographic data.
-Note : It is unethical to use race as a feature to model the data.
+* AMLK : Amerilink - This is the third party demographic data
-* Campaign data : This is data obtained from the promotions.
-There are 3 variables.
+* Campaign data : This is data obtained from the marketing promotions
-	* Marketing campaign sent to prospects - direct mail
-	* Mailed to addresses and individuals (65-85)
-	* Logged when they dial that number - capture - response variable 2 levels of response
-	Prospect picked up phone
-	Conversion
 * Credit data : aggregated to zip4 - zip4 level.
 Data is at the individual/consumer level
-* MACVAT :
-	A company called millimin does actuarial calculations for every medicare advantage plan and ranks Humana's plan versus other competitors.
-It is a good predictor of how likely someone is to purchase insurance.
+* MACVAT : actuarial calculations for every medicare advantage plan

 ## Processed Data
 | Processed Dataset Name | Input Dataset(s)   | Data Processing Tools/Scripts | Link to Report |